After We Fell: Plot

 In a flashback, Carol Young kicks her husband Richard out of their house over his alcoholism, despite Tessa's pleas for him to stay.
 In the present, Tessa and her boyfriend Hardin Scott bring a now-homeless Richard to their apartment.
 Tessa wants to let her father stay so she can build a relationship with him, while Hardin distrusts Richard, even offering him money to leave.
 Richard declines the money, explaining that he only wants to make amends.

 Tessa and Landon, Hardin's step-brother, discuss Tessa's move to Seattle to be closer to her employer Vance Publishing.
 Hardin arrives and argues with Tessa over the move; he hoped to move with Tessa to London after graduation.
 After a phone call with his mother Trish, who asks Hardin to attend her upcoming wedding and talks about her close relationship with Vance's owner Christian Vance, Hardin accompanies Richard to a bar, where they get into a fight with a bystander over lewd comments about Tessa.

 The next day, Richard decides to leave the apartment, while Hardin and Tessa fight again about her move to Seattle.
 Kimberley, Vance's fiancée, offers to let Tessa and Hardin stay with the couple in Seattle, after which Hardin apologizes to Tessa.

 Tessa and Hardin accompany Hardin's dad, Ken, his step-mom, Karen, and Landon to the family's lake house for a weekend vacation.
 Hardin sheds some of his previous hostilities towards his family, growing closer to them.
-While the family is out for dinner, Hardin encounters a old friend, Lillian, who he introduces to Tessa.
+While the family is out for dinner, Hardin encounters an old friend, Lillian, who he introduces to Tessa.
 Tessa grows jealous of the attention Lillian receives from Hardin and begins to flirt with their waiter Robert.

-After having sex in a hot tub, Hardin asks Tessa if she ever had emotional feelings towards her coworker, Trevor.
-Tessa admits she briefly did, causing Hardin to storm away.
+After having sex in a hot tub, Hardin asks Tessa if she ever had feelings towards her coworker, Trevor.
+Tessa admits she may have briefly, causing him to storm away.
 When Hardin tells Tessa that he is with Lillian, Tessa goes to the restaurant from before and flirts with Robert, who gives her his phone number.
-Hardin and Lillian arrive, and Lillian explains that she's gay and thus has no romantic or sexual interest in Hardin.
-When Hardin finds Robert's phone number in Tessa's belongings the next day, the two leave the lake house early.
+Hardin and Lillian arrive, and Lillian explains that she's gay and thus has no interest in Hardin.
+When Hardin finds Robert's phone number in Tessa's belongings the next day, they leave the lake house early.